Movie theaters implore studios: Release the blockbusters

 North America, usually the main event of a blockbuster release, may have to learn to follow the rest of the world.

 Despite the virus surge in much of the U.S., exhibitors believe they can operate relatively safely by adhering to health officials, decreasing theater capacity and cleaning in between showings.
 After initially flip-flopping, AMC will require patrons to wear masks.
-AMC, the world’s largest circuit, on Thursday delayed its reopening from the end of July to mid-to-late August, a timing that it said reflects the expected new release dates for “Tenet” and Disney’s “Mulan,” now slated for Aug.
-21.

 Some moviegoers, naturally, don’t anticipate going, regardless of what comes out.
 Jeffrey Shaman, an epidemiologist at Columbia University, isn’t planning to go to the movies this year.